masak/alma/README.md

 "So let me get this straight," says the contact, grunting between punches and blocks as they smash through the dividers again.
 "The parser produces an AST, as usual.
 The runtime is so simple that it just runs straight off the AST, which is slow as crap but works for a simple project, I guess."
 He blocks another blow.

 "Right," replies Bond, ramming an elbow into the agent with full force.
-"The innovation is really that AST fragments are also first-class objects, representable in the program itself.
-Which is of no use unless you can manage them at compile time.
-Macros are the way to do that."
-They tumble through a stall door and land hard at the same time.
+"The innovation is really that AST fragments are also first-class objects, occurring as values in the program itself.
+Which is of no use unless you can manage them at compile time and put them back into the program.
+Macros are a way to do that."
+They both tumble through a stall door and land hard at the same time.
 The pistol slides across the stone floor.

-They both get up, quickly.
+They get up, quickly.
 The man tries to throw a wastebasket at Bond, who kicks it away easily.
 "So, like a complicated version of Lisp macros, then?", shouts the contact.
 Bond punches him hard into the wall.
 The agent shatters a ceramic sink as he falls.
-While the other is down, Bond calmly walks over to the gun and picks it up.
+While the other is down, Bond calmly walks over to the gun and snatches it from the ground.

 "Yes, kind of like Lisp macros.
 The extra complexity comes from the fact that Lisp doesn't really have any syntactic categories, whereas we do.
 In Lisp, everything is an expression, if you will.
 We are trying to have our cake and eat it: C-like syntax, but still with a flexible, AST-based macro system."